28Ritu/Modifiying-CFS-Scheduler/README.md

 #### ERRORS:
 	1. if no task with given PID exists.
 	2. if timeslice < 1 or greater than a certain value.

+##### PS: Patch can be applied to the linux-kernel 3.19 on Ubuntu Server 14.04.4.
+(Kernel may go into panic mode.
+Apply patch on your own risk)